 The North American Freight Forum is built to turn those sparks of insight and refine them into a source of energy.

 The North American Freight Forum is a collaborative project founded by Dan Elliott, former chairman of the Surface Transportation Board, and Michael Sussman, president of OTNA and Strategic Rail Finance.

 Reliable data is the foundation of all effective 21st century infrastructure decision-making.

 For too long, our nation has not reckoned with the long-term implications, both positive and negative, of major transportation infrastructure decisions.
-While Benefit-Cost Analyses are increasingly required, the factors used to compare road to rail infrastructure investments has remained incomplete and short-sighted.
+There has been no cohesive system-wide data development and collection effort, leaving legislators, planners and stakeholders to depend on narrowly focused or outdated datasets.

 Congestion, climate change, and other environmental factors hasten the need for a rapid expansion of intelligent decision-making processes.

 Triple Bottom Line Freight Data Bank Program Action Steps: